provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetOrderByExternalIDResponse"></a>

 ### QueryGetOrderByExternalIDResponse
-QueryGetOrderByExternalIDResponse is a response message for the QueryGetOrderByExternalID endpoint.
+QueryGetOrderByExternalIDResponse is a response message for the GetOrderByExternalID query.

 | Field | Type | Label | Description |